This post is a part of the Follow Your Heart series.

 - Breathe.
 We slump in our chairs, and we forget to breathe.
 So, remember to breathe.
 I like to meditate.
 It helps me connect to my heart and stay in the present moment.
 And above all, it helps me calm down when I get too caught up in the drama of life, and in my imaginary stories.

 - Connect to reality.
 No one is free from suffering.
 Even the most successful people in the world have fears, worries and insecurities.
 They may have all the money, success and fame in the world, but there’s always something lacking.
-And they, like everyone else, chase that one thing hoping that it will make everything okay, but it never does, because happiness comes from the inside.
+And they, like everyone else, chase that one thing hoping that it will make everything okay, but it never does.

 What Not to Do

 Don’t rush things.
 If you’re feeling like a storm of anxiety is gobbling you up, don’t try to get rid of it.

 The more you resist your own feelings, the more you suffer.
 We can’t change what is, yet we wish that it would be different.
 This is what makes following your heart so hard.

 What if, just or today, you stopped trying so hard?

 Stop trying to figure everything out.
 Stop trying to control the outcome.
 Stop trying to achieve more and be more.
 Just relax, even if it’s just for five seconds.

 This doesn’t mean you sit on the couch watching movies.
 It means you stop trying to meddle with things that you cannot control.

 It means you center yourself in the present moment and listen to your heart.

 You do what you can with what you have.
 That’s all you have to do.
 That’s all you can ever do.